Islam in Tanzania

-Islam in Tanzania is the second largest religion in the country behind Christianity.
+Tanzania is a Christian majority nation, with Islam being the largest minority faith in the country.
 According to a 2020 estimate by Pew research center, Muslims represent 34.1% of the total population.
 The faith was introduced by merchants visiting the Swahili coast, as it became connected to a larger maritime trade network dominated by Muslims.
 This would lead to local conversions and assimilations of foreign Muslims, ultimately causing the eventual formation of several officially Muslim political entities in the region.
+According to the Association of Religion Data Archives (ARDA), 55.3% of the population is Christian, 31.5% is Muslim, 11.3% practices traditional faiths, while 1.9% of the population is non-religious or adheres to other faiths as of 2020.
+The ARDA estimates that most Tanzanian Muslims are Sunni, with a small Shia minority, as of 2020.